-An applicant must have completed the junior year of high school and be at least 16 years old prior to the end of their first semester of enrollment.
+An applicant must have completed the junior year of high school.
 An applicant who has completed the senior year of high school is not eligible.
 Early admission students must earn grades of "C" or better in the courses taken at the university to remain in the program.